akshayprabhu200/UCSD/src/pages/incoming.md

 ---
-title: "UCSD FAQ for Indians"
+title: "Incoming International Grad Studnet FAQ"
 description: "A list of potential questions International Grad Students at UCSD may have"
 ---